The Complexity of Shake Slice Knots: A Theorem about Classical Signatures

 The amazing brevity of this calculation will not be lost on those who have tried to compute the signature of torus knots using orientable spanning surfaces.

 The most practical way to approach this calculation for a specific knot $K$ is to perform an isotopy of the pair $(K,F)$ in $\sphere3$ to make $F$ look like a small disk in the plane with several bands attached.
-Of course the bands will twist and link with each other for a generic knot, but we can arrange them so that they lie in the same plane as the disk, except when one of them passes over another, or when one twists around its core arc.
+The bands will twist and link with each other for a generic knot, but we can arrange them to lie in the same plane as the disk, except when one of them passes over another, or when one twists around its core arc.
 We label the bands $B_1, \ldots, B_{2n}, N_1, \ldots, N_m$ so that the $B_*$ are the orientable bands and the $N_*$ are the non-orientable bands.
 Each band yields a generator of $H_1(F,\Z)$, obtained by orienting the core arc of the band and connecting the ends of the arc with a small, boundary-parallel arc in the disk.
 The orientation of the core arc can be chosen arbitrarily for the orientable bands, but for the non-orientable bands it is convenient to choose the orientation to be coherent with the orientation of the edges of the band (which both point in the same direction because the band is non-orientable!).
-These generators are called $b_1, \ldots, b_{2n}, n_1, \ldots, n_m$ respectively and form a basis.
-We can compute the Goeritz form in this basis easily by defining the writhe, linking number, and twisting number of the bands then expressing the entries of the Goeritz form in terms of these numbers.
+These generators form a basis and we can easily compute the Goeritz form in this basis in terms of the writhes, linking numbers, and twisting numbers of the bands.

 \begin{definition} Let $F \subset \sphere3$ be a connected, possibly non-orientable surface with a single boundary component, $K$.
 Assume that $F$ is embedded as a flat disk with bands, $B_1, \ldots, B_{2n}, N_1, \ldots, N_m$, attached to it and assume that all bands come with oriented core arcs as in the previous paragraph.
 We give the following definitions for any bands $X_i,X_j$ of $F$: \begin{enumerate}[itemsep=1mm] \item The \emph{writhe} of $X_i$, denoted $W(X_i)$, is twice the signed count of self-crossings of the band $X_i$ where the sign is determined by the sign of the induced self-crossing of the core arc of $X_i$. \item The \emph{twisting number} of $X_i$, denoted $T(X_i)$ is the signed count of half twists in the band relative to the plane.
 The sign is determined by the handedness of the twisting as one travels along the core arc (note: this is independent of the orientation of the core arc!). \item The \emph{linking number} of $X_i$ with $X_j$, denoted $Lk(X_i,X_j)$, is the signed count of crossings between the bands $X_i$ and $X_j$ with the signs determined by the orientations of their cores.